SynthstromAudible/DelugeFirmware/code_docs/Organization.md

   - Rename `PerformanceSessionView` to `PerformanceView`
 - `AutomationView` is too large to manage
 - **Proposal:**
-  - Refactor `AutomationView` to a base-class which can be inherited from in different contexts, behavior can be organized in child-classes
+  - Create `AutomationEditor` which is just the editor itself.
+This class can be set up with different layouts (unipolar/bipolar/note velocity/etc) depending on the parameter being edited
+  - Create `AutomationEditorLaunchpad` which holds the current Automation Overview.
+This has three context-based varieties: arranger automation, clip automation note-row automation

 #### UI
-- There's a whole bunch of global stuff here.
+- `UI.h` There's a whole bunch of global stuff here.
 It would probably help legibility in other parts of the code if these were captured in a (static) class.
 UI mode defines could be in an enum : uint32_t for the same reason.
+- In several files in `ui/` there are long lists of includes, namespaces and class calls.
+Each of these should be mapped out to find out what exactly is happening, and how we can simplify this
+##### RootUI
+It is unclear what the exact purpose of `RootUI` is.
+It basically just implements a list of virtual functions.
+The only way `RootUI` is used, is as the base-class of `TimelineView`, which we discussed above should be reworked into base-class `View`.
+This means these virtual function declarations should probably just move to `View` so we can lose `RootUI` altogether.

+`getRootUI()` is declared in a bunch of places, which should probably be refactored to `getView()`, but more investigation into the entire UI management is needed before committing to any changes. `ui.cpp` does hold a few methods dealing with `rootUI`.